 Have you been injured at work?
 Let us work it out

 Your place of work should be an environment where you feel safe and protected from harm.
-If you've been injured on the job, the consequences to your physical and emotional health, as well as your finances, can be overwhelming.
+If you've experienced a workplace injury, the consequences to your physical and emotional health, as well as your finances, can be overwhelming.

 That's why you may be entitled to a compensation and benefits under the Workers' Compensation Scheme.
 This scheme exists to assist injured workers Australia-wide by providing a range of benefits to help you through difficult times and to help you recover from your injury.